ibm-cloud-docs/power-iaas/vpn-connections.md

 If you created a Power Systems Virtual Servers service that contains VPN connections, you also have Local subnets and Peer subnets that are connected to the VPN connection.

-- To attach a local subnet a sepcific VPN connection, use the following command:
+- To attach a local subnet a specific VPN connection, use the following command:

     ```
     ibmcloud pi vpn-connection-local-subnet-attach VPN_CONNECTION_ID --local-subnet-id ID [--json]